 BSC Automation and Performance Analysis

-Once a scorecard has been developed and implemented, performance management software can be used to get the right performance information to the right people at the right time.
+Once a scorecard has been developed and implemented, performance management software can be used to get the right performance information to the right people.
 Automation adds structure and discipline to implementing the Balanced Scorecard system, helps transform disparate corporate data into information and knowledge, and helps communicate performance information.
-The Balanced Scorecard Institute formally recommends the QuickScore Performance Information SystemTM developed by Spider Strategies and co-marketed by the Institute.
+The Balanced Scorecard Institute formally recommends the Spider Impact developed by Spider Strategies and co-marketed by the Institute.

 The Balanced Scorecard was originally developed by Dr. Robert Kaplan of Harvard University and Dr. David Norton as a framework for measuring organizational performance using a more balanced set of performance measures.
 Traditionally companies used only short-term financial performance as the measure of success.
 The “balanced scorecard” added additional non-financial strategic measures to the mix in order to better focus on long-term success.
 The system has evolved over the years and is now considered a fully integrated strategic management system.